Yankees vs. Reds Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Torres has put up 41 hits with eight doubles, a triple, six home runs and 24 walks.
-He has driven in 21 runs with five stolen bases.
+- Judge has 41 hits with eight doubles, 13 home runs and 25 walks.
+He has driven in 32 runs with three stolen bases.

 |Opponent